 Treatments for STIs:

-- Antibiotics: There are several antibiotics available in the market which can be helping in curbing the symptoms of various STIs.
-This helps people diagnosed with STIs to live a normal personal, professional and sexual life.
+- Antibiotics: Several antibiotics are available to help curb the symptoms of various STIs.
+This helps people diagnosed with STIs to live everyday personal, professional, and sexual life.

 - Antiviral Drugs: These medications help people suffering from HIV or herpes to get some relief.
-They are not a way to curb these STIs bit reduce the chances of them getting transmitted.
+They are not the way to curb these STIs, but they reduce the chances of them getting transmitted.

-Being clear in your mind that you are going to fight STIs in every way possible is important.
-So here are some tips that will help you in preparing for an appointment.
+Being clear in your mind that you will fight STIs in every way possible.

 - Make a note of your symptoms